 1999, Cihangir, Istanbul.

-Zeynep initially tried Pegasus Airlines as a Flight Attendant.
-However, air-hostessing was no big fun and the small photography company Armagan owned was performing excellently.
-The couple decided that running it together could be a better choice.
-Zeynep joined the production team, leaving the Flight Attendant position for good.
+Zeynep initially tried another airliner as a Flight Attendant.
+However, air-hostessing was no big fun and the small photography company we owned was performing excellently.
+We thought running it together could be a better choice.
+She joined the production team, leaving the Flight Attendant position for good.

 Home improvement, purchasing collectibles, night outs, and Beyoğlu were the keywords.
-The photography business was lucrative and money was pouring in, until it was not: someone introduced the digital photography and Armagan did not foresee this.
+The photography business was lucrative and money was pouring in, until it was not: someone introduced the digital photography and I was not expecting this.
 But who cares?
-Armagan said that the couple could live on their existing wealth, ceteris paribus.
+I estimated we could live on our existing wealth, ceteris paribus.

 The Hedonistic Couple Evolves into Helicopter Parents

-Zeynep became a full-time devoted mother, who often did overtime work.
-Ege reciprocated by being too perfect to be true and quartier Cihangir – with the overrepresentation of writers, directors and the other celebrity – was more than inspiring even for the married-with-children.
+She became a full-time devoted mother, who often did overtime work.
+Ege reciprocated by being too perfect to be true and quartier Cihangir – with the overrepresentation of writers, directors, and the other celebrity – was more than inspiring even for the married-with-children.

 New friends with toddlers at park, privileged children being raised in the middle of everything, rapidly improving economy of Istanbul, a highly intellectual atmosphere, Japanese language classes: Zeynep did consider this a dream life.

-The family applied to Canada under the federal skilled worker category in 2006 and started packing their belongings up in 2007, making Canada their main course at dinners.
+We applied to Canada under the federal skilled worker category in 2006 and started packing our belongings up in 2007, making Canada our main course at dinners.

 When she took that ride to Ataturk airport in November 2008, Zeynep knew full well that it was not one of her usual flights at all.
-She left Istanbul once and for all.
+We left Istanbul once and for all.